-We document three changes in postwar US macroeconomic dynamics: (i) the procyclicality of labor productivity vanished, (ii) the relative volatility of employment rose, and (iii) the relative (and absolute) volatility of the real wage rose.
-We propose an explanation for all three changes that is based on a common source: the decline in labor market turnover, which reduced hiring frictions.
-We develop a simple model with hiring frictions, variable effort, and endogenous wage rigidities to illustrate the mechanisms underlying our explanation.
-We show that the decline in turnover may also have contributed to the observed decline in output volatility.
+We document two changes in postwar US macroeconomic dynamics: the procyclicality of labor productivity vanished, and the relative volatility of employment rose.
+We propose an explanation for these changes that is based on the decline in labor market turnover, which reduced hiring frictions.
+We develop a simple model with hiring frictions and variable effort to illustrate the mechanisms underlying our explanation.
+We show that the decline in turnover can qualitatively and quantitatively match the observed changes in business cycle dynamics.

-Keywords: labor hoarding, labor market turnover, hiring frictions, wage rigidities, effort choice

-JEL classification: E24 E32
+Keywords: labor hoarding, labor market turnover, hiring frictions, effort choice JEL classification: E24 E32

-&lt;sup>\We have benefited from comments and suggestions by Almut Balleer, Paula Bustos, Isabel Cairó, Vasco Carvalho, Wouter Denhaan, Jan Eeckhout, Ester Faia, Jim Malcomson, Claudio Michelacci, Kris Nimark, Evi Pappa, Giorgio Primiceri, Ayşegül Şahin, Carlos Thomas, Jaume Ventura, Joachim Voth, Eran Yashiv and participants in the CREI Macro Faculty Lunch, NBER Summer Institute, EES research network workshop in Kiel, CEPR-RIETI Workshop on "Labor Markets and the Macroeconomy" in Tokyo, University of Amsterdam, Malaga Workshop on "Labor Market Frictions", European Central Bank, Norges Bank, CPB, ECB-CEPR Workshop on "European Labor Market Adjustment", Sabanci University, ESSIM 2010 and SED 2010.
+^{}We have benefited from comments and suggestions by Almut Balleer, Paula Bustos, Isabel Cairó, Vasco Carvalho, Wouter Denhaan, Jan Eeckhout, Ester Faia, Jim Malcomson, Claudio Michelacci, Kris Nimark, Evi Pappa, Giorgio Primiceri, Ayşegül Şahin, Carlos Thomas, Jaume Ventura, Joachim Voth, Eran Yashiv and participants in the CREI Macro Faculty Lunch, NBER Summer Institute, EES research network workshop in Kiel, CEPR-RIETI Workshop on "Labor Markets and the Macroeconomy" in Tokyo, University of Amsterdam, Malaga Workshop on "Labor Market Frictions", European Central Bank, Norges Bank, CPB, ECB-CEPR Workshop on "European Labor Market Adjustment", Sabanci University, ESSIM 2010 and SED 2010.
 Davide Debortoli provided outstanding research assistance.
 We gratefully acknowledge financial support from the European Research Council, the Spanish Ministry of Science and Innovation (grants SEJ2006-02235, ECO2008-01665, CSD2006-00016 and Juan de la Cierva); the Generalitat de Catalunya (DIUE grant 2009SGR-1157); and the Barcelona GSE Research Network.